-Recent development activity within the Village has occurred at a relatively moderate rate, with the bulk of this activity consisting of renovations and expansions to existing commercial and residential buildings in Merrickville to accommodate the growing arts community and related tourism uses.
+Recent development activity within in the Village has occurred at a relatively moderate rate, with the bulk of this activity consisting of renovations and expansions to existing commercial and residential buildings in Merrickville to accommodate the growing arts community and related tourism uses.
 New residential development in both the Merrickville and Wolford portions of the Village, and conversions of cottages to permanent residences has also occurred at a relatively moderate rate, primarily to accommodate hobby farmers, retirees and commuters.
 Most development within the Village has occurred on existing lots or through the consent process.
 There have been few plans of subdivision, although rural subdivision activity in nearby Ottawa and North Grenville suggests that this type of development activity could reach Merrickville-Wolford.
-A new sewage treatment plant was constructed in Merrickville in 2011, and this has provided the treatment capacity needed to accommodate additional development in the Merrickville urban area.
+Significant new development activity in Merrickville, however, is presently constrained by limited sanitary sewage treatment capacity.